Engee documentation

 Details

-Temperature of thermal liquid in the channel at the beginning of simulation.
+The temperature of the heat-conducting liquid in the channel at the beginning of the simulation.

 Units